Designer drugs are manufactured to mimic the effects of illegal drugs, while being chemically different enough to avoid being classified as illicit.

-Typically, Spice, K2 and other synthetic cannabinoids are marketed as safe, legal substitutes for marijuana.
-However, in many cases, these substances are significantly stronger than marijuana.
-Many people who have ingested synthetic cannabinoids have required emergency medical attention for severe side effects, including:
+These drugs are sold as safe, legal substitutes for marijuana.
+However, in many cases, it is stronger than marijuana.
+Many people who use K2 need medical attention for:

-Also referred to as MDMA or Molly, ecstasy is a synthetic drug that can significantly alter a person’s mood and perception.
-Because it has chemical properties of both stimulants and hallucinogens, ecstasy causes people to feel heightened amounts of energy, pleasure and emotional warmth, as well as a distorted sense of time and perception.
+Also referred to as MDMA or Molly, ecstasy is a man-made drug that can significantly alter mood and perception.
+MDMA causes high levels of energy, pleasure and emotions.
+MDMA also distorts a person’s sense of time.

-Most bath salts are chemically similar to a substance found in the khat plant called cathinone.
-As such, they are sometimes referred to as synthetic cathinones.
-However, unlike naturally-occurring cathinone, the chemicals found in bath salts are significantly stronger and more dangerous to the human body and mind.
+Most bath salts are similar to the cathinone found in the khat plant.
+They are often called synthetic cathinones.
+However, unlike natural cathinones, the chemicals in bath salts are far more dangerous to people.